Need information on the UC Library Search system? Visit the UC Library Search Library Guide!

 This library guide was developed in collaboration with Thomas Mangloña II, Betsy Rohney, K.L.
 Parker, and Carly Kajiwara, members of Oceania Asian Pacific American Student Development center, and Sine Hwang Jensen of the Ethnic Studies Library.
 This guide as well as collection development for Pacific Islander materials are now managed by the Native American Studies Librarian, Melissa Stoner.

 The guide serves as a starting point for researchers, community members, and students interested in Critical Pacific Islands Studies.
 The guide highlights resources from the UC Berkeley library collections but also provides links to materials found at other institutions and freely accessible elsewhere.
 While it is intended to help users navigate the UC Berkeley Library system, it is also intended to provide resources for community members on learning more about Critical Pacific Islands Studies in general.
 It prioritizes resources by and for Pacific Islanders.

-While there is no formal Pacific Islander Studies program at UC Berkeley, Pacific Islander Studies draws from disciplines such as Ethnic Studies, Anthropology, Sociology, Literature, and more.
 To create a research guide on Critical Pacific Islands Studies also brings into question what "research" really means and how Western research has been an integral part of the violence of colonization.
-Knowing that academia has tended to privilege the written and printed word, this guide also acknowledges oral histories, art, music, and other ways of knowing and sharing knowledge as just as if not more legitimate and important as peer-reviewed scholarly work.
+Knowing that academia has tended to privilege the written and printed word, this guide also acknowledges and uplifts oral histories and traditions, art, music, and other ways of knowing and sharing knowledge as just as, if not more, legitimate and important as peer-reviewed scholarly work.
 One may notice that traditional academic disciplines such as Anthropology and History are not as prevalent in this guide.
-Rather than highlight uncritically resources in these fields which have tended to exploit Pacific Islands communities, this guide prioritizes work by and for Pacific Islands people and communities, especially in fields such as Ethnic Studies.
+Rather than uncritically highlight resources in these fields which have tended to exploit Pacific Islands communities, this guide prioritizes work by and for Pacific Islands people and communities, especially in fields such as Ethnic Studies.
 Please check back often as this library guide will be continually updated.

 If you would like to provide any feedback or suggestions to this guide, please fill out this short google form.